Code-Institute-Submissions/riddle-1/README.md

 This is a python backend project of a Riddle Game.
+The Riddle game allows a user to login, and then the riddle game proceeds to ask the user a riddles.
+For each riddle the user gets right, he gets a score.
+The score is stored against his username, should he want to continue at a later date.
+The riddle game allows multiple users to run the game simultaneously.

 The authentication is done with sqlalchemy and using this tutorial as a reference model. https://pythonspot.com/login-authentication-with-flask/